 -Providing of escort services to projects initiated through private sector.

-PSIDC since inception has attained phenomenal growth in the industrial sector in the State and is reckoned as one of the foremost State Industrial Development Corporations in India.
+PSIDC since inception has attained phenomenal growth in the industrial sector in the State and at one time was reckoned as one of the foremost State Industrial Development Corporations in India.
 The Corporation has paid up equity capital of Rs.78.21 crores held entirely by Govt. of Punjab

-It is a professionally managed public sector undertaking of the Government of Punjab with Managing Director and Addl.
-Managing Director looking after the day-to-day affairs under overall administrative control of the Board of Directors headed by Mr. Onkar Singh Thapar as Chairman, Mr. Samir Kumar, IAS as Managing Director and Mr. Sukhvinder Singh Gill, PCS as Addl.
-Managing Director, having vast and rich experience in different disciplines.
+It is a professionally managed public sector undertaking of the Government of Punjab with Managing Director looking after the day-to-day affairs under overall administrative control of the Board of Directors, Sh.
+Deva Pampapathi Reddy, IAS as PSIC and Sh.Raminder Singh, IAS is present Managing Director of PSIDC who is having vast and rich experience in different disciplines.

 Constitution & Organisation set up

 PSIDC is a Company registered under the Companies Act, 1956.
 As per its Articles of Association, it is required to have minimum 3 Directors and can have maximum 15 Directors excluding nominee Directors of Financial institution and Debenture Directors, if any.
-It is professionally managed company and is presently having 14 Directors on its Board including Chairman and Managing Director as members of the Board as follows:-
+It is professionally managed company and is presently having 6 Directors on its Board including Vice Chairman, PSIC, Managing Director and Addl.
+Managing Director.
+Members of the Board are as follows:-

 Sh.
 Sukhjit Singh Bains, IAS,